7 Wedding Colour Palettes That Will Define 2026

 • Best for: Fall and winter weddings, ballroom receptions, candlelit venues

-• Ontario love: Stunning in historic venues like Casa Loma or Liberty Grand — the green plays off stone walls and dark wood in a way that makes the whole room glow
+• Venue tip: Stunning in historic venues with stone walls and dark wood — the green plays off those textures in a way that makes the whole room glow

 2. Cobalt and Fuchsia — The Bold Statement